mattdmayberry/Accountable-Politics---Social-Network/README.md

 ### Running Tests
 Unit tests are provided for each python file.
+To run the tests on the command line, the format is:
+	'python test_app.py'
-To run the tests on the command line, the format is: python test_app.py.
-For more detail on each test that is running add "-v" for verbose output: "python test_app.py -v".
+For more detail on each test that is running add "-v" for verbose output:
+	'python test_app.py -v'
 Ensure that the test_*.py file is in the same directory as the python file to be tested.

 ### Running Locally